Completions

 FAQ

-How is this different from a legal-research database (Westlaw, LexisNexis)?
+How is this different from Westlaw or LexisNexis?

-How is this different from advertising compliance counsel (outside law firm)?
+How is this different from outside advertising counsel?

 What about FDA health claims for supplements and cosmetics?

-FDA distinguishes structure-function claims (allowed with substantiation plus disclaimer) from disease claims (require pre-market FDA approval).
-The skill's per-vertical filtering enforces the distinction at the language level.
+The FDA distinguishes structure-function claims (allowed with substantiation plus disclaimer) from disease claims (which require pre-market FDA approval).
+The per-vertical filter enforces the distinction at the language level.

 How are expired or invalidated claims handled?

-Can different brands, verticals, or jurisdictions have separate libraries?
+Can different brands or states have separate libraries?

 Yes.
-Multi-brand portfolios get per-brand libraries; multi-vertical operators get per-vertical extensions; multi-jurisdiction operators get per-jurisdiction overrides.
-Inheritance hierarchy lets corporate set base claims; brand / vertical / jurisdiction sub-libraries override or extend.
+Multi-brand portfolios get per-brand libraries.
+Multi-vertical operators get per-vertical extensions.
+Multi-state operators get per-jurisdiction overrides.
+A corporate base library sets the defaults; brand, vertical, and state sub-libraries override or extend.

 Hire one of the agents that includes this skill